djbooth007/tweepmonitor/README.md

-# Monitor Twitter handles for availability
+# Monitor Twitter username for availability

 NOTE: This is a quick and dirty script.
 Some prior knowledge of Twitter API, PHP and cronjobs would be helpful.

+The code searches each username via the Twitter API and looks for Error CODE 50 = User not found.

 I cannot provide assistance with setup, configuration or support.
 I provide the code "as-is".